 – Highlight range is excellent, among the best I’ve seen for consumer 360 cameras.

 – The shadow areas seem to have low bit depth, and there is a loss of detail in darker areas, especially when using the GoPro color profile (as opposed to the flat color profile).
 This is also the case for shots in low light taken at a high ISO.
+To mitigate this, you can use ProTune to limit the maximum ISO in either photo or video mode.

 – Excellent flare resistance, possibly the best I’ve seen.
 I plan to do more tests.